-&lt;sup>2 A situs address is the industry term for a physical street address, which is commonly used by emergency responders like fire and police.
-Although often similar, a situs address is not to be confused with a mailing address or post office address.
+2 A situs address is the industry term for a physical street address, which is commonly used by emergency responders like fire and police.
+Although often similar, a situs address is not to be confused with a postal mailing address.